Hedgehogs – both wild and pet hedgehog advice

 An Antechinus

-Hedgehogs do not have pouches to rear their young in, which is why they are not marsupials.
-They are in fact mammals of the Erinaceidae family.
+Hedgehogs do not have pouches to rear their young in, so they are not marsupials.
+They are, in fact, mammals of the Erinaceidae family.

 Are hedgehogs related to echidnas